Great Toe (1st MTP) Medial Capsulorraphy

 - Failure of the repair.
 The repaired joint capsule may stretch out over time, contributing to a return of the bunion deformity.
 This is more common in cases where inadequate bony correction was performed.

 - Loss of blood supply to the great toe metatarsal bone (avascular necrosis of the 1st metatarsal head).
-This is rare because care is taken not to disrupt the major blood supply of the metatarsal bone. .
+This is rare because care should be taken not to disrupt the major blood supply of the metatarsal bone. .

 Previously edited by Anthony Van Bergeyk, MD and Eric Malicky, MD